 The world needs all of us to become healers.
 It needs us to nurture the sacred feminine and the sacred masculine that lies dormant to various degrees within each and every one of us, no matter what body we were born into.
 Everyone may express parts of these qualities, but we live in a toxic culture that forces men and women to cut off half of their potential being.

-What I see is a culture that is doing profound violence to both men and women, who are both forced into a rigid gender prison that kills off half of who we all potentially can be.
+What I see is a culture that is doing profound spiritual violence to both men and women, who are both forced into a rigid gender prison that kills off half of who we all potentially can be.
 It is a culture that kills off the natural compassionate, vulnerable and nurturing side of men, and a culture that kills off the natural leadership and assertive power of women.
 That we divide these positive qualities of humanity into these false categories of masculine or feminine is profound illusion.
 That we try to fit every human into this rigid binary, erasing the existence of transgender, two-spirit, and gender non-conforming people is also deeply troubling.
 These are people who are attempting to express themselves as they truly are, not as society tells them they must be, and they face enormous discrimination and violence because of it.

 How can we break free?